JUGE: An Infrastructure for Benchmarking Java Unit Test Generators: Conclusion

 \section{Conclusion}

-\juge sets a standard for the proper assessment of automated test case generators.
-It provides an infrastructure and a method to design, set up, and execute an empirical evaluation, collect and analyze the results, and produce a replication package to meet the level of requirements enabling an effective contribution to the software testing empirical body of knowledge.
-It includes recommendations for selecting benchmarks and for the parametrization of the generator and the infrastructure, depending on the considered research questions. \juge was originally introduced and developed in the context of the tool competition and has been used with several generators and dozens of classes under test coming from various projects.
+\juge sets a standard for properly assessing automated test case generators.
+It provides an infrastructure and a method to design, set up, and execute an empirical evaluation, collect and analyze the results, and produce a replication package to meet the requirements, enabling an effective contribution to the software testing empirical body of knowledge.
+It includes recommendations for selecting benchmarks and the parametrization of the generator and the infrastructure, depending on the research questions. \juge was initially introduced and developed in the context of the tool competition and has been used with several generators and dozens of classes under test from various projects.

-As future directions for researchers, we envision several possibilities: (i) include additional analysis in addition to coverage and mutation analysis (\eg performances or readability); (ii) experiment with generators supporting different levels of testing (\eg integration and system testing) for other types of systems (\eg cloud-based systems); and (iii) investigate how \juge can be extended to support other languages (\eg dynamically typed languages such as Python).

-Finally, the \juge infrastructure availability opens several directions for practitioners, who would rely on a large body of empirical evidence to assess automated test case generation usage in their context, and researchers, who would benefit from corpora of automatically generated tests for further empirical evaluations. \juge also provides guidelines for evaluating unit test generation in other programming languages and for the definition of similar infrastructures in other domains.
+Finally, the \juge infrastructure availability opens several directions for practitioners, who can rely on a large body of empirical evidence to assess automated test case generation usage in their context, and researchers, who can benefit from corpora of automatically generated tests for further empirical evaluations. \juge also provides guidelines for evaluating unit test generation in other programming languages and for defining similar infrastructures in other domains.